eventide-project/docs/user-guide/messages-and-message-data/metadata.md

 # Metadata

-A message's metadata object contains information about the stream where the message resides, the previous message in a series of messages that make up a messaging workflow, the originating process to which the message belongs, as well as other data that are pertinent to understanding the provenance and disposition of the message.
+A message's metadata object contains information about the stream where the message resides, the previous message in a series of messages that make up a messaging workflow, the originating process to which the message belongs, as well as other data that are pertinent to understanding the provenance and disposition of the

 Where as a message's data represents information pertinent to the business process that the message is involved with, a message's metadata contains information that is mechanical and infrastructural.
 Message metadata is data about messaging machinery, like message schema version, source stream, positions, provenance, reply address, and the like.